L3viathan/OIL/README.md

   and put the codepoint sequence that starts at cell A and is B cells long into cell C, converted into the characters of that codepoint.
 An invalid codepoint maps to `U+FFFD`.

+## Standard Library

+Starting with version 2.3, OIL comes with a small set of predefined OIL files called the Standard Library.
+In this reference implementation, these files are located in the `lib` folder.

+The Standard Library contains some basic arithmetics operations, string handling and some miscellaneous functions.
+Read the source code of the files to find out more.
+Hah.

+For the most part, these files adhere to the convention of printing newlines between outputs, in order to be callable directly, since the newline command (11) is ignored in sub-interpreter mode.
+Note however that the OIL interpreter will only try locating files in the Standard Library folder if called using the call command (14), not when called directly: Executing `oil.py add` will look for a file called `add` _only_ in the working directory.

 ## See also